My clients are usually managers with a responsibility for communications and engagement within the companies and organisations they work for.

 My clients usually need to educate, inform, influence, or celebrate their work.
 They choose me because I understand their objectives, I can propose the right solution, and I can deliver what they need within their budget.
 (Find out more about my approach to projects and pricing further down this page).

-The work that I do falls broadly into two core categories:
+Most of the work that I do falls broadly into three core categories:

-You can read more about business documentary photography here, read my blog on industrial photography here and read about how photography can be used as a business tool here.
+You can read about how photography can be used as an effective business tool here.

 I create sustainability communications through compelling visual stories.